-2. To what extent are tokens and virtual assets in use in your jurisdiction?
-Please mention any notable success stories or failures of applications of these technologies.
+2. Have there been any notable success stories or failures of applications of these technologies in your jurisdiction?

-There has been general acknowledgement in the Australian blockchain industry that there is significant opportunity for the use of blockchain however part of the associated risk has been the high start-up failure rate with reports noting that only 44% of blockchain start-ups survived 120 days beyond funding via an initial coin offering (ICO).
-However, there have been many notable applications of blockchain in Australia, generally being pilots that are not yet commercialised for mainstream use.
+There has been general acknowledgement in the Australian blockchain industry that there is significant potential opportunity for the use of blockchain however part of the associated risk has been the high start-up failure rate with reports noting that only 44% of blockchain start-ups survive 120 days beyond funding via an ICO.
+However, there have many notable applications of blockchain in Australia, generally being pilots and not yet commercialised for mainstream use.
 Such blockchain implementations are likely to influence the growth and adoption of blockchain in Australia.

 - Clearing and settling: One of the most prominent is the highly anticipated replacement of the ASX's clearing and settlement process with a blockchain-based system.
-The ASX is currently in a consultation and development phase and is targeting an April 2022 go-live window. - Bond issuance: In 2018, the International Bank for Reconstruction and Development (an arm of the World Bank) selected the Commonwealth Bank of Australia (CBA) to arrange for the issue of A\$110 million worth of bonds on blockchain, with each bond coined a blockchain operated new debt instrument (BOND-i).
-The bonds were governed by New South Wales law and were the first bonds to be created, allocated, transferred and managed using blockchain. - Private sector projects: There have been a number of private sector projects that have used blockchain to deliver services to consumers. - Three of Australia's four major banks have partnered with IBM and Scentre Group to run an eight week trial managing bank guarantees for retail property leases on blockchain, reducing the issuance period for a bank guarantee from up to a month to approximately the same day (discussed in question 1). - Synthetix is a blockchain-based platform that enables users to digitise interests in a new form of product that provides synthetic exposure to real world assets.
-The Synthetix platform is governed by a decentralised autonomous organisation and incorporates a range of smart contract functionality to allow users to collateralise and synthesise exposure to assets in self-issued derivative like products. - The Tide Foundation launched a blockchain-based protocol that will facilitate the personal data economy by enabling organisations to monetise information stored in their databases while also addressing compliance with current and expected
+The ASX is currently in a consultation and development phase and is targeting a March-April 2021 golive window. - Bond issuance: On 24 August 2018, the International Bank for Reconstruction and

+Development (an arm of the World Bank) selected the Commonwealth Bank of Australia (CBA) to arrange for the issue of A\$110 million worth of bonds on blockchain, with each bond coined a blockchain operated new debt instrument (BOND-i).
+The bonds are governed by New South Wales law and are the first bonds to be created, allocated, transferred and managed using blockchain.

+- Private sector projects: There have been a number of private sector projects that have used blockchain to deliver services to consumers. - Three of Australia's four major banks have partnered with IBM and Scentre Group to run an eight week trial managing bank guarantees for retail property leases on blockchain, reducing the issuance period for a bank guarantee from up to a month to approximately the same day. - The Tide Foundation launched a blockchain-based protocol that will facilitate the personal data economy by enabling organisations to monetise information stored in their databases while also addressing compliance with current and expected privacy regulation.

-- privacy regulation. - AgriDigital, a cloud-based commodity management platform, has built a digital asset protocol for global agri-commodity supply chains following successful sales of wheat on a blockchain and a pilot in food traceability and supply chain provenance, real-time payments, digital escrows and supply chain finance.
+AgriDigital, a cloud-based commodity management platform, has been building a digital asset protocol for global agri-commodity supply chains following successful sales of wheat on a blockchain and a pilot in food traceability and supply chain provenance, real-time payments, digital escrows and supply chain finance.